 - Close the lid on your Framework Laptop and place it upside down on a soft, non-marring surface, such as the bag that it shipped in. - Using the T5 bit in the Framework Screwdriver, unscrew the 5 fasteners on the Bottom Cover.
-These fasteners will remain attached in the Bottom Cover so that you do not lose them. - The fastener on the bottom left (circled in orange) will not unscrew as far as the others, as it is acting as a lifter for the Input Cover. - (i) You'll hear this fastener start clicking as you rotate when it is unscrewed far enough.
+These fasteners will remain attached in the Bottom Cover so that you do not lose them. - The fastener on the bottom left (circled in red) will not unscrew as far as the others, as it is acting as a lifter for the Input Cover. - You'll hear this fastener start clicking as you rotate when it is unscrewed far enough. - Do not use a powered tool for these steps, as this will likely result in damage to the fasteners.